jonashackt/crossplane-aws-azure/README.md

 Example project showing how to create EKS clusters using crossplane in kind finally run by GitHub Actions

 Crossplane https://crossplane.io/ claims to be the "The cloud native control plane framework".
 It introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
 It's an alternative Infrastructure-as-Code tooling to Terraform, AWS CDK/Bicep or Pulumi and introduces a higher level of abstraction - based on Kubernetes CRDs.

+> No code required, it’s all declarative!

-## crossplane basic concepts
+# crossplane basic concepts

 https://crossplane.io/docs/v1.8/concepts/overview.html

 * [Managed Resourced (MR)](https://crossplane.io/docs/v1.8/concepts/managed-resources.html): Kubernetes custom resources (CRDs) that represent infrastructure primitives (mostly in cloud providers).
 All crossplane Managed Resources could be found via https://doc.crds.dev/
 * [Composite Resources (XR)](https://crossplane.io/docs/v1.8/concepts/composition.html): compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
 They are defined by:
-    * a `CompositeResourceDefinition` (XRD)
+    * a `CompositeResourceDefinition` (XRD) (which defines an OpenAPI schema the `Composition` needs to be conform to)
-    * and an optional `CompositeResourceClaims` (XRC)
-    * a `Composition`
+    * (optional) `CompositeResourceClaims` (XRC) (which is an abstraction of the XR for the application team to consume) - but is fantastic to hold the exact configuration parameters for the concrete resources you want to provision
+    * a `Composition` that describes the actual infrastructure primitives aka `Managed Resources` used to build the Composite Resource.
+One XRD could have multiple Compositions - e.g. to one for every environment like development, stating and production
     * and configured by a `Configuration`
 * [Packages](https://crossplane.io/docs/v1.8/concepts/packages.html): OCI container images to handle distribution, version updates, dependency management & permissions for Providers & Configurations
-    * [Providers](https://crossplane.io/docs/v1.8/concepts/providers.html): are Packages that bundle a set of Managed Resources & controllers to provision infrastructure resources - all providers can be found on GitHub, e.g. [provider-aws](https://github.com/crossplane-contrib/provider-aws) or on [docs.crds.dev](https://doc.crds.dev/github.com/crossplane/provider-aws).
+    * [Providers](https://crossplane.io/docs/v1.8/concepts/providers.html): are Packages that bundle a set of Managed Resources & __a Controller to provision infrastructure resources__ - all providers can be found on GitHub, e.g. [provider-aws](https://github.com/crossplane-contrib/provider-aws) or on [docs.crds.dev](https://doc.crds.dev/github.com/crossplane/provider-aws).
 A [list of all available Providers](https://github.com/orgs/crossplane-contrib/repositories?type=all) can also be found on GitHub.
     * [Configuration](https://crossplane.io/docs/v1.8/getting-started/create-configuration.html): define your own Composite Resources (XRs) & package them via `kubectl crossplane build configuration` (now they are a Package) - and push them to an OCI registry via `kubectl crossplane push configuration`.
 With this Configurations can also be easily installed into other crossplane clusters.

-### Composite Resources (XR)
+## Composite Resources (XR)

 https://crossplane.io/docs/v1.8/concepts/composition.html#how-it-works